herraa1/msx-joydolphin-v1/README.md

 Those elements' status are processed by the msx-joydolphin firmware and transformed into MSX general purpose port's signals on the fly.

-The firmware uses Arduino Nano's sleep capabilities to reduce power consumption.
+The firmware uses Arduino Nano's sleep capabilities to reduce power consumption when a wired controller is used.

 ## [Enclosure](enclosure/)

 A simple acrylic enclosure design for the project is provided to protect the electronics components and provide strain relief for the extension cords.
+Later designs of the enclosure allow access to the USB port of the Arduino Nano without having to open it.

 The enclosure uses a 3mm acrylic sheet.